kevinmartinjos/beats-to-prose/README.md

 I usually write more thoughtful commit messages and squash the commits where necessary.
 I haven't done that here in the interest of transparency.

 ## General approach
 I used GPT-4 through openrouter due to the 32k context window size.
-The goal was to generate each beat one by one, supplying all the beats and the story so far as the context.
+The goal was to generate each beat one by one, supplying all the beats and the story-so-far as the context.
 I experimented with 3 separate techniques:

 1. [Simple Generator](https://github.com/kevinmartinjos/beats-to-prose/blob/main/generators/simple_generator.py), which simply concatenates all the beats together and makes a single request to openai, asking it to write the entire story in one go